-Record of Recent Changes Section/Page Number Changes Made Date Non-reappointment of a Special Appointment, p.
-37 Added a section to clarify the timeline for notification of non-renewal for faculty employed under "special appointments."
-9/21/22 Appeal of a Decision Denying Reappointment or Tenure, p.
-49 Removed "probationary" from section 8.b. to clarify that non-probationary faculty may appeal a notice of non-reappointment.
-Standards for Faculty Expectations, p.
-20 Established evaluation standards for Instructors and Lecturers equivalent to the Handbook's existing expectations for Assistant Professors.
-9/21/22 Institutional Accreditation, p.
+Record of Recent Changes Section/Page Number Changes Made Date Institutional Accreditation, p.
 5 Updated the Institutional Accreditation statement to match the terminology prescribed by SACSCOC.
 3/6/23 Faculty Advisory Council, p.
 8 Added a section describing the organization and functions of the Faculty Advisory Council.
 4/29/23 Academic Program Organization and Administration, p.
 7 Updated Academic Program Organization Chart 7/18/23 Academic Program Organization and Administration, p.
 7 Updated Academic Program Organization Chart 8/9/23 Disability Policy, p.
 27 Updated the disability statement with the new location of the Office of Disability Services.
 1/27/24 Sponsorship of Permanent Residency, p.
 83 Added a section establishing a policy regarding the sponsorship of permanent residency for Teaching & Research faculty.
 1/27/24 Academic Program Organization and Administration, p.
 7 Updated Academic Program Organization Chart 2/2/24 Academic Program Organization and Administration, p.
 7 Updated Academic Program Organization Chart 5/4/24 Faculty Advisory Council, p.
 8 Revised the service eligibility requirements to exclude members of the Tenure and Promotion Committee.
 5/4/24 Tenure and Promotion Review Process, pp. 43-46 (a) Moved the due date for the submission of draft materials by tenure and promotion candidates to the department from 1 November to 15 October, and (b) added an opportunity for a promotion candidate to rebut or challenge departmental recommendations or minority reports.
 5/4/24 Tenure and Promotion Review Process, p.
 44 Added language explicitly permitting tenure and promotion candidates to solicit and submit up to three external letters of recommendation.
-5/4/24
+5/4/24 Corps of Cadets, p.
+18 Updated the description of the Corps of Cadets to reflect the shift from two to three battalions.
+9/18/24 Probationary Appointments and the Tenure Process, p.
+39 Permits the extension of the probationary period for Teaching & Research faculty up to two additional years due to medical or parental leave.
+The Dean could authorize additional extensions in extraordinary circumstances.
+9/18/24

-FACULTY HANDBOOK, MAY 20241 TABLE OF CONTENTS
+FACULTY HANDBOOK, SEPTEMBER 20241 TABLE OF CONTENTS

-I. INTRODUC CTION 1
+I. INTRODUCTION

 А. STATEMENT OF PURPOSE 1

 В. STATEMENT ON ACADEMIC FREEDOM 1

 C. STATEMENT ON PROFESSIONAL ETHICS 1

 D. MISSION 2

 E. HISTORY 2

 II.
 ORGANIZATION AND ADMINISTRATION

 А. VMI BOARD OF VISITORS 5

 В. VMI ORGANIZATION CHART 5

 C. ACCREDITATION 5

 D. ACADEMIC PROGRAM ORGANIZATION AND ADMINISTRATION 5

 E. KEY PUBLICATIONS 14

 F. VIRGINIA MILITIA AND CORPS OF CADETS 17

 G. CADET ORGANIZATIONS 18

-H. SEPARATELY INCORPORATED ORGANIZATIONS AFFILIATED WITH VMI19
+H. SEPARATELY INCORPORATED ORGANIZATIONS AFFILIATED WITH V 'MI19

 III.
 EXPECTATIONS AND RESPONSIBILITIES OF FACULTY MEMBERS

 А. INTRODUCTION 22

 В. DEFINITIONS 23

 C. STATEMENT ON FACULTY EXPECTATIONS 23

 D. STANDARDS FOR FACULTY EXPECTATIONS 24

-E. FACULTY RESPONSIBILITIES
+E. FACULTY RESPONSIBILITIES 26

-F. NEGLECT OF RESPONSIBILITIES BY A TENURED FACULTY MEMBER R30
+F. NEGLECT OF RESPONSIBILITIES BY A TENURED FACULTY MEMBER.
+30

-G. CIVILITY IN THE WORKPLACE
+G. CIVILITY IN THE WORKPLACE 31

 IV.
-FACULTY PERFORMANCE REVIEW
+FACULTY PERFORMANCE REVIEW 33

-А. INTRODUCTION
+А. INTRODUCTION 33

-В. PERFORMANCE REVIEW
+В. PERFORMANCE REVIEW 33

-C. PERFORMANCE REVIEW CALENDAR 37
+C. PERFORMANCE REVIEW CALENDAR

-1MAY 2024 Handbook approved by the Board of Visitors on 4 May 2024
+1SEPTEMBER 2024 Handbook approved by the Board of Visitors on 18 September 2024